esteve/ros2_pepper/README.md

 ### Copy ROS 2 and its dependencies to the robot

-Besides the ROS 1 binaries and its dependencies, we'll now a few more directories inside .ros-root in our current directory:
+Besides the ROS 1 binaries and its dependencies, we'll now a few more directories inside System in our current directory:

-- Python 3.6 built for Pepper (.ros-root/Python-3.6.1)
+- Python 3.6 built for Pepper (System/Python-3.6.1)
-- A ROS 2 workspace built for Pepper (.ros-root/ros2_inst)
+- A ROS 2 workspace built for Pepper (System/ros2_inst)

 We're going to copy these to the robot, assuming that your robot is connected to your network, type the following:

 ```
-$ scp -r .ros-root nao@IP_ADDRESS_OF_YOUR_ROBOT:.ros-root
+$ sync -avz System User nao@pepper.local:~/
 ```

 ### Run ROS 2 from inside Pepper